Neurogenic Bladder in Children

 What are the symptoms of neurogenic bladder?

-The symptoms of neurogenic bladder sometimes look like other conditions or medical
+The symptoms of neurogenic bladder sometimes look like other conditions or health

 How is a neurogenic bladder diagnosed?